invopop/gobl.fatturapa/README.md

 The FatturaPA XML schema is quite large and complex.
 This library is not complete and only supports a subset of the schema.
 The current implementation is focused on the most common use cases.

 - FatturaPA allows multiple invoices within the document, but this library only supports a single invoice per transmission.
+- Only a subset of payment methods (ModalitaPagamento) are supported.
+See `payments.go` for the list of supported codes.

 Some of the optional elements currently not supported include:
 - `Allegati` (attachments)